Working In A Hostile Workplace

 Documenting the Evidence: Building a Strong Case

-If you suspect you're working in a hostile environment, meticulous documentation is paramount.
+If you suspect you're working in a hostile environment, meticulous documentation is key.
 This documentation serves as crucial evidence should you need to take legal action or file a complaint.
 Here's what to include:

 • Names of Witnesses: If anyone witnessed the hostile behavior, record their names and contact information.
 They may be willing to provide supporting statements.